Eternal peace and quiet with a walk to Three Barrows

 For those seeking an extra special sunset, pack your OS picnic blanket and some snacks and check out these outstanding sunset views across Great Britain below.

 Fan Frynych hosts the perfect location for a peaceful sunset experience.
 It is the neighbouring peak to one of the most visited areas in the Brecon Beacons National Park, although it sees just a fraction of the number of visitors as nearby Pen-y-Fan.
 This circular route takes you on a gradual ascent to the summit of Fan Frynych (629m), where you will be welcomed by an Ordnance Survey trig pillar decorated with the Welsh Dragon.
 As you start to walk uphill the views immediately open up.
 Look out at the patchwork of fields, farm holdings and the bumps of hills dotted around the landscape.
 These sweeps towards the north to reveal Sennybridge military training area and the Cambrian mountains in the far distance.

-OS EXPLORER MAP OL12
+OS EXPLORER MAP OL12 Route in OS Maps

 I love watching the sun sink into the sea and the Blue Lagoon, at Abereiddy, is one of my favourite places for amazing sunsets – the view south to St David’s Head is incredible.
 For an easy walk, park your car in Abereiddy and walk up to the Blue Lagoon and back, a round trip of just one mile.
 The Blue Lagoon is a former flooded slate quarry and in the summer, it attracts cliff divers and people Coasteering.
 Come sunset you may have it all to yourself to enjoy the most spectacular of sights.
 There's the option of turning your sunset stroll into a longer 4.5 mile circular walk - highly recommended.